eddydpan/chess_bot/README.md

 - Integrated the **robot bridge repository** from the Berkeley Robot and AI Laboratory to control the Widow X.
 - Set up a functional simulator using the **Trossen Robotics X Series Arms Simulator** to enable testing without physical access to the robot.
 - Created a collection of helpful commands for controlling the arm.
+- Established a plan for deliverables by the next milestone.

 ### **2. Background Research**
 - Researched previous uses of the Widow X, prior chess bots, and kinematic arm theory.